2017 Global Social Justice Summer Research Symposium

 This year's symposium featured student research panels and presentations from leading scholars.
-Student participants in the Education and Social Justice Project opened the day by sharing their research from four countries: Australia, the Dominican Republic, Mozambique, and Ukraine.
-Derek Hyra of American University presented his ethnographic investigation of the redevelopment of Washington, D.C.’s Shaw/U Street neighborhood based on research in his newly published book, Race, Class, and Politics in the Cappuccino City (University of Chicago Press, 2017) over a lunchtime keynote.
+Student participants in the Education and Social Justice Project opened the day by sharing their research from three countries: Australia, Mozambique, and Ukraine.
+Derek Hyra of American University presented his ethnographic investigation of the redevelopment of Washington, D.C.’s Shaw/U Street neighborhood based on research in his newly published book, Race, Class, and Politics in the Cappuccino City (2017) over a lunchtime keynote.

 9:30 a.m. | Registration and Light Breakfast

 10:00 a.m. | Welcome and Opening of the Symposium

 10:05 a.m. | Global Social Justice Summer Student/Alumni Research Panel 1

 11:15 a.m. | Global Social Justice Summer Student Research Panel 2

 12:30 p.m. | Race, Class, and Politics in the Cappuccino City, featuring Derek Hyra

 1:30 p.m. | Dessert and Coffee Break